danielfarrell/redis_vars/README.md

 Note that if you env vars are already set it will not overwrite them.
 This allows you to do this method in combination with using the non-invasive method to override what is stored in redis.

+## Inspiration

+I took a lot of inspiration from redis-env[https://github.com/brynary/redis-env], but wanted something in a language I knew and that would hit my different use cases(export, load in code, etc).

 ## Authors

 #### Created and maintained by